Photosynq/PhotosynQ-Documentation/docs/calibrations/multispeq-v1.0.md

 # MultispeQ v1.0 Calibration

 ::: tip Note
-Calibration routine will be released soon.
+Calibration routine and the required firmware will be released soon.
 :::